ArcBlock/abt-did-spec/README.md

     1. Apply sha3 to the appDid
     2. Take the first 64 bits of the hash
     3. Split the these 64 bits into two 32-bits-long sections denoted as `S1` and `S2`.
-    4. Derive the HD secret key by using path `m/44'/ABT'/S1'/S2'/address_index` where ABT' is the coin type registered on SLIP44 and address_index is numbered from index 0 in sequentially increasing manner.
+    4. Derive the HD secret key by using path `m/44'/ABT'/S1'/S2'/address_index` where ABT' is the coin type registered on [SLIP44](https://github.com/satoshilabs/slips/blob/master/slip-0044.md) (ABT's coin type is 260) and address_index is numbered from index 0 in sequentially increasing manner.
     5. Convert the HD secret key to `userDid` by using the rules described in [DID section](#did).
     6. From this point, the wallet should use this derived secret key, public key and DID for future processing.
 2. Encrypt the `userDid` with `appPk`.
 (TBD)